kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 assert GOOGLE_KEY
 ```

-We can now start to add OCR annotations to the asset metadata:
+We can now start to add OCR pre-annotations to the asset metadata:

 ```python